adebola-io/pebble/README.md

 # pebble

-An open-source programming language for building efficient software.
+Pebble is a general-purpose, open-source programming language for building type-safe efficient software.